Free Grocery Guide

 Egg Roll in a Bowl

-This easy one-pan meal combines all the delicious flavors of your favorite Chinese appetizer minus the wheat, soy, and inflammatory fryer oils.
+This easy one-pan meal combines all the delicious flavors of our favorite Chinese appetizer, minus the wheat, soy, and inflammatory fryer oils.
 A few secret spices add aroma and complexity to this otherwise simple dish that can be on the table in less than 30 minutes.

 Chef's Notes:

-What's different about this version is that it is free of the wheat-based wrapper and inflammatory fryer oils that traditional egg rolls include and is also free of soy.
+What's different about this version is that it is free of the wheat-based wrapper and inflammatory fryer oils that traditional egg rolls include.
+It also utilizes coconut aminos in place of soy sauce.
 You may be surprised to learn that soy sauce is usually made with wheat and contains gluten.
-Both wheat and soy can be problematic for us Thyroid Thrivers. but the good news is that today there are solid replacement options.
-More on that below...
+Both wheat and soy can be problematic for thyroid patients, but the good news is that today, there are solid replacement options.
+I'll share more about them below...

 Is it okay to eat cabbage with hypothyroidism?